 The Malcolm Willey House was built in 1938 in Prospect Park, Minneapolis.
 It is a modest, single family home, and is regarded by some as the prototype for Wright's notable Usonian style houses.

-The house originally had a view of the Mississippi River, unfortunately blocked by the construction of the I-94 freeway in the 1960s.
+The house originally had a view of the Mississippi River which was unfortunately blocked by the construction of the I-94 freeway in the 1960s.

 The Willey House is listed on the National Register of Historic Places.